MENUMENU

 A Composite Whole.
 In fact, the Hebrews didn’t find it helpful to break things down into rigid little compartments.
 Thus, there is no Hebrew word for mind.
 Categorizing everything was a specialty of the Greeks, not the Hebrews.
 The Jews thought of the person as a whole being, and the heart as the catch-all term for the center of one’s inner being, the seat of one’s inner nature.
 “Why was the mind said to have an eye and not a hand or a tongue?
 Perhaps touch, taste, odor, sound were linked to the heart rather than the intellect.”
 (Laurie King).
 So the aspects of a person weren’t divided into separate pieces or categories by the Jews.
 The human person was simply one whole being, blended together: Thinking, acting, feeling, doing, worshiping, were all of one piece.
 The Greeks loved to separate everything into its parts, such as body, heart, mind, strength, soul, spirit, while the Hebrews liked to think more wholistically.
 So when Jesus was talking to a mixed audience that included those who spoke Aramaic, Hebrew and Greek, He wanted to make sure everyone understood that one’s mind, one’s intellect and logic and understanding, was included in how we were to love the Lord God.
 Many listeners no doubt needed to hear the idea of “mind” separately because they didn’t necessarily consider the heart to include a person’s place for rational thinking.
 So, like any good teacher, Jesus understood the audience and made sure things were expressed as clearly as possible.

 Love God with Everything You Have.
+The spiritual sloth will find it impossible to follow this commandment.
+Those who are spiritually lazy ignore the “all” part of this commandment, the expectation that a believer is completely devoted to God and spends all his energy and strength on loving the Lord.
 In the Shema and in Christ’s quoting of it in His teachings, it’s clear that Yahweh intended one meaning… Love Me with all you’ve got!
 Love Me with everything you have been blessed with as a whole person, with everything that makes you a human being!
 Don’t just love Me with a part of yourself.
 I need your love for Me to be wholehearted and single-minded.
 Love Me with your acute vision, your body and actions, your emotions and feelings, with your motivations and attitudes, with your deep spiritual being, with your energies and abilities, with all the workings of your mind!
 Let your love of Me sink into the marrow of your bones.
 Let it permeate everything about your life!
 Love Me with all the resources at your disposal!

 Love God with All Your Mind.
+The spiritual sluggard could care less about a serious spiritual commitment, so the sloth’s “all” doesn’t even exist.
 God is commanding us, for our own good, to love Him and devote ourselves to Him with our whole mind.
 He is telling us… Love Me with your reason, your logic, your intellect.
 Love Me with your conscience and your moral understanding.
 Love Me with your imagination and your creative impulse.
 Submit your intellect to Me and you will be able to understand the truth.
 Submit your conscience to Me and you will grow in goodness and righteousness.
 Submit your imagination to Me and watch how I will inspire you and stimulate your creative impulse.
 Strengthen your union with Me and watch how the mind of Christ will shape your thinking.
 Nurture the life of My mind in you out of love and devotion to Me.
 Offer up the products of your mind to Me, whatever you think about, whatever you write and research and express to others.
 Cut out of your precious mind that which is not worthy of Me, and offer up all your thoughts, all the workings of your mind for My blessing.
 Use your intelligence to serve Me out of love, and the life of your mind will be resurrected, renewed in Christ.
 Let all your thinking spring out of a zealous love for Me.
 Form your deepest convictions around your love for Me.